ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-2.md

 1. It tries to make a connection with the host (referring to the host name above).
 1. When a connection is established, it makes a HTTP request (typically GET) to get the file (referring to the path name above).
-1. If it is an HTML file, then the browser render out the HTML DOMs (as everything you've on this webpage)
+1. If it is an HTML file, then the browser render out the HTML DOM (as everything you've on this webpage)

 We can also **not** use a browser to request a webpage.
 Try this